nilsmehlhorn/blog/posts/ngrx-unserializable-data/index.md

 }
 ```

-If you don't want to have additional data in your store or the respective observable is not relevant to the state, you can still outsource it into a selection:
+If you don't want to have additional data in your store or the respective observable is not relevant to the state, you can still outsource it - e.g. into a selection:

 ```typescript
 interface Todo {